-12 Best Campgrounds near Mount Rushmore
+12 Best Campgrounds near Mount Rushmore, SD

 Sculpted to creation in 1941, Mount Rushmore is South Dakota's most iconic attraction, drawing more than three million visitors a year.
 It's not just the monument itself that earns such popularity, or the unique history behind the stoic faces and those who carved them, it's the surrounding Black Hills National Forest that makes Mount Rushmore a fun place to visit.

 See also: Where to Stay near Mount Rushmore

-1 Horsethief Lake
+1. Horsethief Lake Campground

 Beyond the heavily scented pines that surround the 36 non-electric sites of Horsethief Lake Campground, Horsethief Lake itself beckons for an afternoon swim.
-Other adventures in the immediate area include hopping on the long-distance George S. Mickelson Trail, or day-hiking the nearby Black Elk Peak, which is the state's highest point at over 7,000 feet.
+Other adventures in the immediate area include hopping on the long-distance George S. Mickelson Trail, or day hiking the nearby Black Elk Peak, which is the state's highest point at over 7,000 feet.

-2 Buffalo Ridge Camp Resort
+2. Buffalo Ridge Camp Resort

 Address: 245 Centennial Drive, Custer, South Dakota

-3 Sylvan Lake Campground, Custer State Park
+3. Sylvan Lake Campground, Custer State Park

-While all the campgrounds provide an exciting overnight experience, the most sought after is the Sylvan Lake Campground located on the park's northern end.
+While all the campgrounds provide an exciting camping experience, the most sought after is the Sylvan Lake Campground located on the park's northern end.
 With 39 campsites that can accommodate tents and small camping vehicles, the campground has well-maintained restroom and shower facilities, as well as many nearby attractions that make reservations highly recommended.

-Mount Rushmore can be accessed from Sylvan Lake Campground with a short and scenic drive along the Needles Highway, and adjacent to the campsites, the Sylvan Lake Lodge offers a lounge, general store, and restaurant for hot meals.
+Mount Rushmore can be accessed from Sylvan Lake Campground with a short and scenic drive along the Needles Highway.
+Adjacent to the campsites, the Sylvan Lake Lodge offers a lounge, general store, and restaurant for hot meals.

 Address: 13329 U.S. 16A, Custer, South Dakota

-4 Mount Rushmore KOA at Palmer Gulch Resort
+4. Mount Rushmore KOA at Palmer Gulch Resort

-Located just minutes away from Mount Rushmore, the Mount Rushmore KOA at Palmer Gulch Resort combines all the comforts of home with a good dose of vacation spirit.
+Minutes from Mount Rushmore, Mount Rushmore KOA at Palmer Gulch Resort combines all the comforts of home with a good dose of vacation spirit.
 Featuring hundreds of campsites, ranging from non-electric tent sites to Deluxe Camper Cabins, the Mount Rushmore KOA also comes complete with modern restrooms, laundry facilities, and camp kitchens to help with mealtime.

 Address: 12620 SD-244, Hill City, South Dakota

-5 Pactola Campground
+5. Pactola Campground

-With more than 14 miles of shoreline and 800 acres of water, Pactola Lake is the deepest and largest reservoir in the Black Hills and home to one of the largest Forest Service campsites in the area.
+With more than 14 miles of shoreline and 800 acres of water, Pactola Lake is the deepest and largest reservoir in the Black Hills.
+It is also home to one of the largest Forest Service campgrounds in the area.
 Found on the south shore of this massive lake, Pactola Campground offers 86 non-electric campsites that can accommodate tents, trailers, and RVs.

 Location: Rapid City, South Dakota

-6 Game Lodge Campground, Custer State Park
+6. Game Lodge Campground, Custer State Park

-Nestled alongside the moving waters of the Grace Coolidge Creek, the Game Lodge Campground is in the heart of Custer State Park, providing easy exploration of its 71,000 acres.
-The majority of the 56 campsites at the Game Lodge Campground can accommodate large RVs with electric hook-ups, while a few are designated for non-electric tent camping only.
+Nestled alongside the moving waters of the Grace Coolidge Creek, the Game Lodge Campground is in the heart of Custer State Park.
+The campground provides easy access to the park's astonishing 71,000 acres to explore.
+The majority of the 56 campsites at the Game Lodge Campground can accommodate large RVs with electric hookups, while a few are designated for non-electric tent camping only.

 Address: 13329 U.S. 16A, Custer, South Dakota

-7 Roubaix Lake
+7. Roubaix Lake

-Owned and operated by the United States Forest Service, Roubaix Lake Campground offers 56 non-electric camping sites spread between four different loops, all lending access to one of the best fishing and swimming holes in the Black Hills.
+Owned and operated by the United States Forest Service, Roubaix Lake Campground offers 56 non-electric camping sites spread between four different loops.
+Every campsite lends access to one of the best fishing and swimming holes in the Black Hills.
 Roubaix Lake isn't big enough for motorized boats, which makes it easy to avoid any wake as you cast a line or practice your backstroke.

-8 Elk Mountain Campground, Wind Cave National Park
+8. Elk Mountain Campground, Wind Cave National Park

 Consisting of 25 non-electric campsites, the Elk Mountain Campground is situated atop the rolling prairie environment that defines the aboveground portion of Wind Cave National Park.
 All campsites at Elk Mountain share access to vault toilets and potable water during the summer and shoulder seasons.

-Elk Mountain Campground tends to remain quieter than surrounding spots in the Black Hills, making it a popular spot for those who like to lose themselves in the natural scene.
-Besides lending immediate access to the many guided tours of Wind Cave offered by the National Park Service.
+Elk Mountain Campground tends to remain quieter than surrounding spots in the Black Hills, making it popular for those who like to lose themselves in the natural scene.
+A real appeal of the campground, besides its quieter surroundings, is the immediate access it gives to the daily guided tours of Wind Cave offered by the National Park Service.

-9 Oreville Campground
+9. Oreville Campground

-Popular among the hikers and bikers of the Black Hills area, the Oreville Campground is operated by the US Forest Service and provides 26 campsites able to accommodate tents, trailers, and RVs.
-Only ten minutes away from Mount Rushmore, Oreville Campground also allows access to other area attractions, including the Crazy Horse Memorial and Jewel Cave National Monument, the third largest cave in the world.
-Oreville Campground provides vault toilets and potable water for all overnight users, and thanks to its key location in the Black Hills and spacious woodland campsites, the campground tends to stay busy throughout the extended summer months.
+Oreville Campground also provides vault toilets and potable water for all overnight users.
+Thanks to its key location in the Black Hills and its spacious woodland campsites, the campground tends to stay busy throughout the extended summer months.

 Address: 24462 US-385, Custer, South Dakota

-10 Echo Valley Park Campground
+10. Echo Valley Park Campground

 Backdropped by the inspiring granite pillars of the Black Hills, Echo Valley Park Campground provides a quiet place to recharge as you explore the surrounding area.
 The Crazy Horse Memorial can be seen from the Echo Valley Park driveway, and once inside the campgrounds, visitors have easy access to the Buckhorn Wilderness Area, where you won't run into any crowds.

 Address: 12129 Echo Valley Road, Custer, South Dakota

-11 Blue Bell Campground, Custer State Park
+11. Blue Bell Campground, Custer State Park

 Address: 13329 U.S. 16A, Custer, South Dakota

-12 Big Pine Campground
+12. Big Pine Campground

 Just south of Mount Rushmore and the Crazy Horse Memorial, Big Pine Campground is a privately-owned facility that can provide the seclusion you may be looking for when visiting the Black Hills.